James Abankwah: 2022 season

-On 25 January 2022, it was announced that the club had sold Abankwah to Italian Serie A side Udinese for an undisclosed fee believed to a record fee paid for a League of Ireland player (at the time), believed to be in the region of €800,000 plus add ons.
+On 25 January 2022, it was announced that the club had sold Abankwah to Italian side Udinese for an undisclosed fee believed to a record fee paid for a League of Ireland player (at the time), believed to be in the region of €800,000 plus add ons.
 As part of the transfer, he was loaned back to St Patrick's Athletic until 30 June 2022, in order to allow him complete his Leaving Certificate exams at his school, Adamstown Community College, alongside playing for the club.
 Before the season started, manager Tim Clancy stated that there were 'no limitations' set out by Udinese on Abankwah's playing time, while he also mentioned 'It'll be a pleasure to work with him' during his loan.

 On 11 February 2022, Abankwah was in the starting XI in the 2022 President of Ireland's Cup against Shamrock Rovers at Tallaght Stadium, eventually being replaced by Tom Grivosti in the 76th minute due to an injury, as his side lost 5–4 on penalties after a 1–1 draw.
 On 18 February 2022, in the opening league game of the season away to Dublin rivals Shelbourne, Abankwah played his first full 90 minutes of his senior career with his performance in the 3–0 win at Tolka Park drawing comparisons in his playing style to that of former St Patrick's Athletic and Manchester United defender Paul McGrath.